Veterans Health Administration

 Orientation will include training on the special needs of Veterans, VA procedures, VA policies, CPRS (the computerized patient medical record system), BCMA (bar code medication administration), emergency response training/certification, the VA Travel Nurse Corps operating procedures and the VA Health Care System in general.
 You will build on your knowledge as you accept assignments throughout the country.

-Answer: You may choose the type of lodging that best suits your needs.
+Answer: You may choose the type of lodging that best suits your needs in accordance with VA travel regulations.
 Depending on your location, you may choose from hotels, extended stay suites, or one bedroom apartments.
 Pet friendly accommodations are available.
 Lodging sites must accept the VA government rates and VA travel card.
 We will work with you on your lodging needs.